jojobear2020/UFO_Sightings/README.md

 ## Recommendations ##

 1. Add option to download search results to xlsx, scv or pdf file.
 2. Add back "Search" button as making users press `enter` may be a bit confusing at times.
-Having the actual "Search button" would make our website easier to use.
+Having the actual "Search" button would make our website easier to use.
 3. Add "Reset" button in addition to "Search".
 3. Add some visual or audio effects.
 I added audio control panel to add some fun aspect, but having videos or audio sounds when we press a button, would be a nice touch.
 4. Having more data than just two weeks (maybe a year?).